kathleenlan/pronounced/README.md

 * Add rating system for users to evaluate the accuracy of pronunciations
 * Implement authorization

-* Add rubocop and simplecov
 * Format displayed datetimes
+* Extract error messages to localization file